corsego/saas/README.md

 Are there any disadvantages in setting tenant in `session` without having `current_user.tenant_id` column?

 Disadvantages of subdomain multitenancy - [link](https://www.reddit.com/r/rails/comments/lidwap/realworld_possible_issues_with_subdomain/)

+Want to disable invitations?
+Just don't create Plans that allow more than 1 member.

 Not adding ActionText by default - users can add it themselves if they need.
 Not overbloating the MVP.